 - Use of Temporary Solutions Required.
 Notwithstanding G.S.
-126-5 or any other 1 (a) 2 provision of law, all State agencies that utilize temporary employees to perform work that is not 3 information technology-related shall employ them through the Temporary Solutions Program 4 administered by the Office of State Human Resources.
-The Director of the Office of State 5 Human Resources may create exceptions to this requirement when doing so would be in the best interests of the State in the sole discretion of the Director.
-An exception shall be invalid 6 7 unless it is in writing.
-8 Compliance Monitoring. - The Office of State Human Resources shall monitor the (b) 9 employment of temporary employees by agencies subject to this section and shall report biannually to the Joint Legislative Commission on Governmental Operations and to the Fiscal 10 Research Division on agency compliance with this section and policies and rules adopted - State Agency Defined.
-A unit of the executive branch of State government, such (c) as a department, an institution, a division, a commission, a board, or a council, regardless of whether or not the agency is part of the Council of State."
+126-5 or any other (a) provision of law, all State agencies that utilize temporary employees to perform work that is not information technology-related shall employ them through the Temporary Solutions Program administered by the Office of State Human Resources.
+The Director of the Office of State Human Resources may create exceptions to this requirement when doing so would be in the best interests of the State in the sole discretion of the Director.
+An exception shall be invalid unless it is in writing. - Compliance Monitoring.
+The Office of State Human Resources shall monitor the (b) employment of temporary employees by agencies subject to this section and shall report biannually to the Joint Legislative Commission on Governmental Operations and to the Fiscal Research Division on agency compliance with this section and policies and rules adopted pursuant to it. - State Agency Defined.
+A unit of the executive branch of State government, such (c) as a department, an institution, a division, a commission, a board, or a council, regardless of whether or not the agency is part of the Council of State." - SECTION 6.

-SECTION 6.
 G.S.
 126-4 is amended by adding a new subdivision to read: